Optimal Clearing Payments in a Financial Contagion Model

 A graph is strongly connected (strong) if every two nodes $i,j$ are mutually reachable.
 A graph that is not strong has several strongly connected components (for brevity, we call them simply \emph{components}).
 A component is said to be non-trivial if it contains more than one node.
-A component is said to be a \emph{sink} component if no arc leaves it and a \emph{source} component if no arc enters it.
+A component is said to be a \emph{sink} component if no arc leaves it.

-The spectral radius of a square matrix $A$ is denoted by $\rho(A)$.
-We call a matrix $A$ \emph{Schur} stable if $\rho(A)<1$.

-A nonnegative square matrix $A\in\Real{\calI\times\calI}$ is said to be \emph{stochastic} if all its rows sum to $1$: $\sum_{j\in\calI} a_{ij}=1\,\forall i\in\calI$ and \emph{substochastic} if $\sum_{j\in\calI} a_{ij}\leq 1\,\forall i\in\calI$.
+A nonnegative square matrix $A\in\Real{\calI\times\calI}$ is said to be \emph{stochastic} if all its rows sum to $1$: $\sum_{j\in\calI} a_{ij}=1$, $\forall i\in\calI$ and \emph{substochastic} if $\sum_{j\in\calI} a_{ij}\leq 1$, $\forall i\in\calI$.
 Introducing the vector of ones $\one\in\Real{\calI}$, matrix $A\geq 0$ is stochastic if $A\one=\one$ and substochastic if $A\one\leq\one$.